-How breaching GDPR is all too easy
+How breaching GDPR is all too easy14th November 2019

 Touted as the most significant change in data privacy in twenty years, GDPR is a statute in EU law on privacy and data protection for citizens of the EU and the European Economic Area.
 It also discusses the transfer of personal data outside the EU and EEA areas.